sheldonlai/project211124/README.md

 ### Objective:
 To simplify learning in universities by allowing students to share different topics and guides with each other.

+### Requirements
+Make sure npm and node is installed.\
+We use node-gyp for some components make sure python 2.7 and c++ compiler is present\

+#### Mac OSX:
+1. should be installed with xcode

+#### Windows:
+1. open windows powershell as an administrator and type:\
+`npm install --global --production windows-build-tools`

 ### Build:
-Make sure npm and node is installed.

 1. Go to root directory and type:\
 `npm install`
 1. To build the server type: (note: you might need typescript to be installed globally or reference the .bin inside node_modules)\